-To add on, medical centres have sensitive rooms like the ICU, ER, inpatient hospitals, and the likes.
+Add on, medical centres have sensitive rooms like the ICU, ER, inpatient hospitals, and the like.
 These spaces encounter bodily fluids, saline, and other substances which can be dangerous if transferred from person to person.

 Reusable patient care equipment must be sterilized too.
 Of course, items like syringes and rubber gloves are not on this list, but medical trays and drug cabinets are.
 Unless they are disposable, it’s always safer to cover all your bases.

 Let’s talk about common-contact surfaces like restrooms, walls, door handles, and armchairs.
 Because these are high-traffic areas, it’s not enough to have them cleaned daily but go the extra mile sometimes up to twice, thrice a day.